 c.
-1300, "carry into effect, fulfill, discharge," via Anglo-French performer, altered (by influence of Old French forme "form") from Old French parfornir "to do, carry out, finish, accomplish," from par- "completely" (see per-) + fornir "to provide" (see furnish).
+1300, performen, "carry into effect, fulfill, discharge, carry out what is demanded or required," via Anglo-French performer, performir, altered (by influence of Old French forme "form") from Old French parfornir "to do, carry out, finish, accomplish," from par- "completely" (see per-) + fornir "to provide" (see furnish).
 Church Latin had a compound performo "to form thoroughly, to form."

-Theatrical/musical sense is from c.
+Theatrical/musical senses of "act or represent on or as on a stage; sing or render on a musical instrument" are from c.
 1600.
 The verb was used with wider senses in Middle English than now, including "to make, construct; produce, bring about;" also "come true" (of dreams), and to performen muche time was "to live long."
-Related: Performed; performing.
+Related: Performed; performing; performable.